Introduction to Cheese Making

 Varieties: Ricotta (Italy), Channa and Paneer (India)

-A picture of ricotta on a plate.
+A picture of ricotta in baskets.
 Ricotta is an example of a heat-acid precipitated cheese.

 Ricotta is an example of a heat-acid precipitated cheese.